TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 # Battery Sentinel - Not Reporting

-Counts the batteries that have stopped reporting, including the device frozen at a healthy-looking value, and lists each with how long it has been quiet.
+Counts the batteries that have stopped reporting or become unavailable, including the device frozen at a healthy-looking value, and lists each with how long it has been quiet.
+It creates a `sensor` whose state is the number of devices that have gone quiet, with the offenders listed in a `devices` attribute.

-## What You Get

-A `sensor` whose state is the number of devices that have gone quiet, with the offenders listed in a `devices` attribute.

-- **Judged by the device, not the battery reading.** A battery percentage is sticky: many devices only send a new value when the percentage actually changes, which on an efficient sensor can be once a week.
-Asking whether the battery entity reported recently would flag healthy devices constantly.
-Instead, the sensor takes the most recent report across all of the device's entities as the heartbeat.
+- **Judged by the device, not the battery reading.** The sensor takes the most recent report across all of the device's entities as the heartbeat.
 A live device always has something fresh, link quality, motion, temperature, even when its battery number has not moved in days.
-A genuinely dead device has everything stale.
+In a genuinely dead device, everything is stale.
 - **Catches the silent failure.** "Not reporting" does not mean the literal `unavailable` state.
 It means nothing on the device has updated within the lookback window, whatever value it is still showing.
-A device frozen at eighty percent still reads `80`, and an `unavailable` check sails right past it.
-Asking whether the device reported at all catches both the explicitly-unavailable device and the silently-frozen one in a single test.
+Asking whether the device recently reported catches both the explicitly-unavailable device and the silently-frozen one in a single test.
 - **Judged once a day, then held.** The check runs once a day at an hour you choose, not continuously, so a water leak sensor that legitimately reports once a day is not flagged for the hours it is quiet.
-The verdict is latched in the sensor's own attributes and held until the next daily check, so it does not flap between evaluations.
+The verdict is latched in the sensor's own attributes and held until the next daily check.
-- **Structured output.** The `devices` list carries the device name, area, last-seen time, a human-readable age, and battery type.
+- **Structured output.** The `devices` list carries the device name, area, last-seen time, a human-readable age, and battery type when available.

 ## What the Sensor Looks Like